-60. DISP members are responsible for maintaining accreditation of their facilities, including meeting the necessary physical security standards.
+62. DISP members are responsible for maintaining accreditation of their facilities, including meeting the necessary physical security standards.
 Defence sponsors retain the security risk associated with outsourced activities and are to monitor DISP contractor processes to ensure physical security standards are maintained.
-For further information refer to DSPF Principle 16 - Defence Industry Security Program.
+For further information, refer to DSPF Principle 16 - DSPF Principle 16 - DSPF Principle 16 - .

-- 61. Contract Managers are responsible for: - the acceptance of physical security risks arising from the storage of official information and security-protected assets at persons engaged under contract facilities; and - ensuring that Defence assets are protected in accordance with this DSPF part when those assets are in the possession of persons engaged under contract.
+- 63. Contract Managers are responsible for: - the acceptance of physical security risks arising from the storage of official information and security-protected assets at persons engaged under contract facilities; and - ensuring that Defence assets are protected in accordance with this DSPF part when those assets are in the possession of persons engaged under contract.

-62. Asset custodian.
-The Commander or Manager responsible for the protection of asset(s) (including security-protected assets) upon issue to them by the asset owner.

-- 63. Asset owner.
-The Group Head or Service Chief with responsibility and accountability for an asset for which responsibility has been assigned to them. - 64.
+- 64. Asset custodian.
+The Commander or Manager responsible for the protection of asset(s) (including security-protected assets) upon issue to them by the asset owner. - 65.
+Asset owner.
+The Group Head or Service Chief with responsibility and accountability for an asset for which responsibility has been assigned to them. - 66.
 Business Impact Level (BIL).
 A standardised rating that forms part of a security risk management process and identifies the level of impact on Defence and the National Interest resulting from a compromise of confidentiality, loss of integrity or unavailability of individual or aggregated information and assets.
-Refer to the Australian Government physical security management guidelines, Physical security for entity resources, Table 1 Business Impact Levels-compromise, loss or damage of physical asset for further information. - 65.
+Refer to the Australian Government physical security management guidelines, Physical security for entity resources, Table 1 Business Impact Levels-compromise, loss or damage of physical asset for further information. - 67.
 Facility owner.
-The person responsible for the operation of a facility. - 66.
+The person responsible for the operation of a facility. - 68.
+Greenfield.
+In the physical security context, a Greenfield site is a property that has not undergone an Australian Government security treatment. - 69.
+Information originators.
+The entity/ies responsible for creating and classifying Official Information. - 70.
 Official Information.
-Any information received, developed or collected by, or on behalf of, the Australian Government, through its agencies and persons engaged under contract, that includes: - a. documents and papers; - b. data; - c. software or systems and networks on which the information is stored, processed or communicated; - d. intellectual information (knowledge) acquired by individuals; and - e. physical items from which information regarding design, components or use could be derived. - 67.
+Any information received, developed or collected by, or on behalf of, the Australian Government, through its agencies and persons engaged under contract, that includes: - documents and papers; - b. data; - c. software or systems and networks on which the information is stored, processed or communicated;

+- d. intellectual information (knowledge) acquired by individuals; and - e. physical items from which information regarding design, components or use could be derived. - 71.
 Security Construction and Equipment Committee (SCEC).
 A standing inter-departmental committee which reports to the Protective Security Policy Committee (PSPC).
-The SCEC is responsible for the evaluation of security equipment for use by Australian Government agencies, and for promulgating the Security Equipment Evaluated Products List (SEEPL). - 68.
+The SCEC is responsible for the evaluation of security equipment for use by Australian Government agencies, and for promulgating the Security Equipment Evaluated Products List (SEEPL). - 72.
 Security-protected asset.
-A non-financial, reportable or accountable asset that requires greater than standard fire and theft protection due to either: - a. being allocated a BIL of 2 (Low to Medium) or higher; - b. an unacceptable business impact that would result from the unauthorised modification (i.e. loss of integrity) of the asset, irrespective of whether that modification can be detected or not; - c. an unacceptable business impact that would result from the asset being unavailable (i.e. loss of availability) for a given period of time; or - d. being categorised as a weapon or explosive ordnance.

-- 69. Security Zones.
-A methodology for physical security mitigation based on a security risk assessment.
-It is a multi-layered system in which physical security measures combine to provide security-in-depth to those areas on a site that protect assets which require more than normal fire and theft protection. - 70.
+A non-financial, reportable or accountable asset that requires greater than standard fire and theft protection due to either: - a. being allocated a BIL of 2 (Low to Medium) or higher; - b. an unacceptable business impact that would result from the unauthorised modification (i.e. loss of integrity) of the asset, irrespective of whether that modification can be detected or not: - c. an unacceptable business impact that would result from the asset being unavailable (i.e. loss of availability) for a given period of time; or - d. being categorised as a weapon or explosive ordnance. - 73.
+Security Zones.
+A methodology for physical security mitigation based on an SRA.
+It is a multi-layered system in which physical security measures combine to provide security-in-depth to those areas on a site that protect assets which require more than normal fire and theft protection. - 74.
 Technical authority for physical security.
-The arbiter for guidance, advice and decision making for technical matters relating to physical security specifications and standards required to achieve certification and accreditation. - 71.
-TOP SECRET area.
-An area certified as a security zone (Zone 4 or 5) approved for handling and storing top secret material. - 72.
+The arbiter for guidance, advice and decision making for technical matters relating to physical security specifications and standards required to achieve certification and accreditation. - 75.
 Variation.
 An approved alternate, substitute or risk-mitigated design that meets the intent of physical security standards or specifications.